ibexa/documentation-developer/docs/guide/permissions.md

 ##### Content Types

-- `class/create`, `class/update`, `class/delete` to add, modify and remove Content Types, respectively.
+- `class/create`, `class/update`, `class/delete` to add, modify and remove Content Types

 ##### Object States

 - `state/administrate` to view a list of Object States, add and edit them
-- `state/assign` to assign Objects States to Content.
+- `state/assign` to assign Objects States to Content

 ##### Roles